api3dao/airseeker/README.md

 ### `sponsorWalletMnemonic`

 The mnemonic of the wallet used to derive sponsor wallets.
-Sponsor wallets are derived from dAPI name.
+Sponsor wallets are derived for each dAPI separately.
 It is recommended to interpolate this value from secrets.
 For example:

 ```jsonc
 // The mnemonic is interpolated from the "SPONSOR_WALLET_MNEMONIC" secret.